Our simple guide to WLTP

 Is there anything else I need to know?

-There is one other acronym, RDE - which stands for Real Driving Emissions test.
+Also, there is one other acronym, RDE - which stands for Real Driving Emissions test.
 A year later, in September 2019, all cars on sale will have to go through a further test, the Real Driving Emissions (RDE).
 It’s an ‘on the road’ test that pairs with WLTP.
 In the future, tax bands will rest on WLTP and RDE put together.

 If you have any further questions, don't hesitate to get in touch with a member of our team.